Plenty-network/v3-sdk/README.md

 npm install @plenty-labs/v3-sdk
 ```

-The SDK makes extensive use of the [Taquito](https://tezostaquito.io/) library for utilities that allow for interaction with smart contracts.
+The SDK uses the [Taquito](https://tezostaquito.io/) library for utilities that allow for interaction with smart contracts.

-[Make reference to Plenty API to fetch contract addresses]
+You may also find it beneficial to make extensive use of [Plenty's unified API](https://docs.api.plenty.network) in conjunction with the SDK.

 ## 📝 Guide